Hi! It is the blog, How Unique Japan again! We always share Japanese uniqueness through this website!

 Da means row quality/price, and Gashi (Kashi) means just snacks.
 Why are they named row quality/price?
 So, please look at the picture below.

 What do you think about them?
-I assume you would say, Oh, so tiny!
+We assume you would say, Oh, so tiny!

 It is right!
 Each of them is extremely small.
-It is sure that if you are over the adult, just one product never makes you satisfied.
-So, the Dagashi arms to the very young generation.
+It is certain that if you are an adult, one Dagashi snack product will never fill you.
+So, the Dagashi is for the very young generation.

-Thus, they are cheap, and low quality.
+Thus, they are cheap and of low quality.
 Those would be around ten sent and fifteen sent, depending on the size.
 (In fact, there are some expensive ones.
 But it would be about one dollar.)

 The history

-When Japan was in the Shouwa era (1926 – 1989), we got the first baby boom around 1947 – 1950 AC.
-So, there were many, many children in poor conditions to live.
-That situation boosted any snack company up.
+Thus, many children were living in poor conditions due to World War 2.
+That situation boosted any snack company.
 Besides, after World War 2 ended, Japan eliminated the sugar control.

-That is the reason and history why there are many Dagashi in Japan.
+That is the reason and history behind many kinds of dagashi in Japan.

 There are 5000 kinds of dagashi in Japan. (!!!)